Venky0003/TA-AC-BACKEND-core-node-2-TNaaab/block-BNaabg/index.md

 - close the file using `fs.close()`
 - send response saying user created

-Entire code should look like:
+Entire code should look like:0

 ```js
 // define a users directory at top where all users will be stored